merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-07-25-problematic-meta-llama-3-1-license.md

 >
 > [1.a.]v. **Sexual solicitation**

 People's views on sex work varies wildly between cultures, countries, and individuals.
 So does the legality of sexual solicitation.
-For example, sex work is completely legal in Belgium, and we even have a national sex workers union [d].
+For example, sex work is completely legal in Belgium, and we even have a national sex workers union [[d]](./#[d]).
 Nevertheless, sex workers are arbitrarily barred from using Llama.

 Regardless of what your views are on these topics, do you really think a single company in the US should be responsible for setting the standards of what moral and ethical use of AI is?
 With the threat of cutting your access to Llama, Meta is dictating what is allowed and what isn't, regardless of local culture, laws, and customs.

 But this isn't only an issue for the people targeted by this "acceptable use policy".
 Keep in mind that application developers are responsible for ensuring their users cannot do these activities with Llama.
 How can you ensure your users are not doing any of these things?

-Note that "contributing to" and "planning" sexual solicitation is so incredibly broad that it can include almost anything a sex worker does [e].
+Note that "contributing to" and "planning" sexual solicitation is so incredibly broad that it can include almost anything a sex worker does [[e]](./#[e]).
 For example, if a sex worker uses accounting software to track their business, this can be seen as contributing to sexual solicitation. **Are you certain that none of your customers are sex workers?**

 ## My thoughts